Independent guideAll prices in AUD

 Do sole traders need payroll in their accounting software?

 Usually not.
 If you are a one-person business with no employees, you can skip payroll entirely and choose a cheaper plan.
-You only need payroll once you hire staff, at which point Xero (included) or MYOB ($2 per employee) become more relevant.
+You only need payroll once you hire staff, at which point Xero (included) or MYOB (a per-employee add-on) become more relevant.

 Do sole traders have to lodge a BAS?